opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

         🟩 Project source code openly available and fully open available for inspection.

-    - **LLM training data**:
+    - **LLM training data**

+        🟥 Training data of base large language models (LLM) is not open for inspectionn.

- Is the training data of the base large language model (LLM) fully open for inspection (green)?
-We find that text generators often build on existing base LLMs and often inherit access and documentations restrictions from these models (orange).
+        🟧 Some of the training data of the large language models (LLM) is open for inspection.

+        🟩 The training data of all large language models (LLM) is fully open for inspection.

-    - **LLM model weights**:
+    - **LLM model weights**

- Is the fully trained base model made openly available including model weights (green)?
+        🟥 LLM weights are not shared and model training procedure is not open for inspection.

+        🟧 LLM weights are not fully shared or model training procedure is not fully open for inspection.

+        🟩 LLM weights are shared and model training procedure is fully open for inspection.

     - **RLHF training data**:

+        🟥 Training data of the reinforcement-learning from human feedback (RLHF) component is not open for inspectionn.

+        🟧 Some of the training data of the reinforcement-learning from human feedback (RLHF) component is open for inspection.

- Is the dataset for the reinforcement-learning from human feedback (RLHF) component fully available for inspection? (green)
+        🟩 The training data of for the reinforcement-learning from human feedback (RLHF) component is fully open for inspection.

     - **RLHF model weights**:

+        🟥 RLHF component weights are not shared and model training procedure is not open for inspection.

+        🟧 RLHF component weights are not fully shared or model training procedure is not fully open for inspection.

- Is the model including RLHF component fully available for inspection (green)?
+        🟩 RLHF component weights are shared and model training procedure is fully open for inspection.

     -  **License**:

+        🟥 The project is not licensed clearly or does not use a true Open Source Initiative (OSI)-approved license.

- Is the project fully covered by any Open Source Initiative (OSI)-approved license (green)?
-Does the license only cover part of the project or are additional usage restrictions in place (orange)?
+        🟧 Only parts of the project or components are fully covered by a true Open Source Initiative (OSI)-approved license.

+        🟩 The project is fully covered by a true Open Source Initiative (OSI)-approved license.

 - Documentation

-   - **Code**:
+   - **Code**

- Does the project come with professional and comprehensive documentation (green)?
-Are only parts of the software documented, e.g. API access or higher-order functions (orange)?
+        🟥 Code documentation not available.

+        🟧 Some components of the project features code documentation.

+        🟩 All components of the project features a comprehensive code documentation.

-    - **Architecture**:
+    - **Architecture**

- Is the neural network architecture (base model and fine-tuning steps) fully documented (green)?
-Are only parts of the process documented? (orange)?
+        🟥 System architecture and model training setup are not documented.

+        🟧 System architecture and model training setup is partially documented.

+        🟩 System architecture and model training setup is fully documented.

-    - **Preprint**:
+    - **Preprint**

+        🟥 No archived preprint(s) available.

+        🟧 Archived preprint(s) that detail parts of the software including base models, fine-tuning, or RLHF components are available.

- Are archived preprint(s) available that cover all parts of the software including base models, fine-tuning, and RLHF components?
+        🟩 Archived preprint(s) are available that cover all parts of the software including base models, fine-tuning, and RLHF components.

-    - **Paper**:
+    - **Paper**

- Is a peer-reviewed paper available that covers the model and all its relevant parts, including a discussion of model architecture, design, and limitations?
+        🟥 No peer-reviewed paper(s) available.

+        🟧 Peer-reviewed paper(s) detail parts of the software including base models, fine-tuning, or RLHF components.

+        🟩 Peer-reviewed paper(s) are available that cover all parts of the software including base models, fine-tuning, and RLHF components.

-    - **Datasheets**:
+    - **Datasheets**

+        🟥 Datasheet(s) are not available.

+        🟧 Datasheet(s) that provide partial insight on data collection and curation and on model architecture, training, fine-tuning, and evaluation are available.

- Are datasheets and model cards available that provide documentation on data collection and curation and on model architecture, training, fine-tuning, and evaluation?
-Do these cover all or most aspects (green), only some (orange), or are they not available at all (red)?
+        🟩 Datasheet(s) are available that provide comprehensive insight on data collection and curation and on model architecture, training, fine-tuning, and evaluation are available.

 - Access methods

-    - **Package**:
+    - **Package**

+        🟥 No index software package is available.

+        🟧 User-oriented code or web-interface is available but not as a versioned package.

-Is there a packaged release of the software/code (e.g. Python Package Index, Homebrew) (green)?
-Is the code shared but not as a versioned package (orange)?
+        🟩 A packaged release of fully open-source software (e.g. a Python Package Index, Homebrew) is available.

-    - **API**:
+    - **API**

+        🟥 No API access.

+        🟧 Commerial or restircted-access user API is available.

- Is an open API available that provides unrestricted access to the text generator (other than security and CDN restrictions) (green)?
-Is API access limited or monetized in any way (orange)?
+        🟩 An open API available that provides unrestricted access to the text generator (other than security and CDN restrictions).

 ## List of Projects